The simplest method for tracking Google Ad campaigns in Close CRM

 Know which of your Google Ads campaigns attract leads, opportunities and customers by tracking Google Ad campaigns in Close CRM.

-In this article, we will help you use Attributer to send Google Ads data to Close CRM with every lead.
-You can also use it to track how each of your Google Ads campaigns is performing.
+In this article, we'll show you how to use a tool called Attributer to send Google Ads data into Close CRM and run reports that show how your Google Ads are performing.

 4 simple steps to track your Google Ads campaigns in Close CRM